ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } UploadResponse;
 ~~~

-If the upload request is malformed, the Leader aborts with error
-`invalidMessage`.

-If the Leader does not recognize the task ID, then it aborts with error
-`unrecognizedTask`.

-Otherwise, the Leader responds with a body consisting of an `UploadResponse` and
-the media type `application/dap-report-resp`.
-The Leader only includes reports
+The Leader only includes reports that failed processing in the response.
-that failed processing in the response.
-Reports that are accepted do not
-have a response.
+Reports that are accepted do not have a response.

 Reports in the response follow the same order as specified in the request.